phusion/passenger_library/source/walkthroughs/intro/ruby/conceptual_overview.md

    Passenger does not transfer the application code and files to the server for you.
 To do this, you should use something like Capistrano.
 Passenger assumes that the application code and files are already on the server, and does not care which tool you use to make that so.<br>
    The Passenger Library contains [documentation on automating releases using Capistrano](../../../guides/capistrano.html).
  * **Installing application dependencies**<br>
    Passenger does not install your application's dependencies for you.
+That job belongs to Capistrano and Bundler.
  * **Managing the database**<br>
    If your application requires a database, then Passenger does not install that database for you, nor does it sets up database accounts and tables for you.
 They must already be set up by the time you deploy your application to Passenger.
  * **Managing auxiliary daemons and services**<br>